Canopy Rivers (CVE:RIV) Trading Up 8.1%

-Canopy Rivers Inc (CVE:RIV – Get Free Report) shares were up 8.1% during trading on Friday .
+Shares of Canopy Rivers Inc (CVE:RIV – Get Free Report) were up 8.1% on Friday .
 The stock traded as high as C$2.61 and last traded at C$2.53.
-Approximately 984,044 shares changed hands during trading, an increase of 103% from the average daily volume of 485,227 shares.
+Approximately 984,044 shares traded hands during mid-day trading, an increase of 103% from the average daily volume of 485,227 shares.
 The stock had previously closed at C$2.34.

 About Canopy Rivers